-The temperatures on the exposed side of the floor assembly were measured at a number of locations distributed in such a way as to learn, as much as possible, the effect of the fire on the floor assembly.
-As shown in Figure 15 and Figure 16 (Location of Thermocouples), in the locations at Sections B, C, E and AB, seven thermocouples were installed: 2 at the bottom of two adjacent trusses, 2 in the cavity at mid-height of the two trusses, 2 between the subfloor and the two trusses, and 1 in the cavity at the subfloor at mid-distance between the 2 trusses.
-Section A, five thermocouples were installed: 2 at the subfloor at mid-distance between the subfloor at mid-distance between the 2 trusses.
-Section A, five thermocouples were installed: 2 at the subfloor at mid-distance between the subfloor at mid-distance between the 2 trusses.
-Section D had only 1 thermocouple in the cavity at the subfloor at mid-distance between the 2 trusses.
+The temperatures on the exposed side of the floor assembly were measured at a number of locations distributed in such a way as to learn, as much as possible, the effect of the fire on the floor assemblies.
+As shown in Figure 15 and Figure 16 (Location of Thermocouples), in the locations at Sections A, B, C and E, seven thermocouples were installed: 2 at the bottom of two adjacent I-joists, 2 in the cavity at mid-height of the two I-joists, 2 between the subfloor and the two I-joists, and 1 in the cavity at the subfloor at mid-distance between the 2 I-joists.
+Section D had only 1 thermocouple in the cavity at the subfloor at mid-distance between the 2 I-joists.

-3.3.7.1 Test UF-05
+3.3.7.1 Tests UF-06, UF-06R and UF-06RR

-Figure 28 (a) to Figure 28 (m) show the temperatures measured by the thermocouples located on the exposed side of the floor.
-For all the locations with 5 or 7 thermocouples (A-2, A-7, A-12, B-7, C-1, C-5, C-7, C-9, C-11, C-13, E-1, and AB-9), in almost every case the trend was similar with a sharp increase in temperatures for all the exposed thermocouples in the first 120 s to 160 s.
-For the thermocouples located at the interface between the top of a truss and the subfloor (SF/WT), the temperature rise in most cases was relatively slow and gradual due to the shielding of the thermocouples by the trusses.
-When the temperatures for SF/WT North (3) and SF/WT South (5) show a temperature increase, which is sudden in some cases, it is an indication that gaps were forming between the top of the trusses and the subfloor at these points and that the thermocouples were being exposed to the hot gases from the fire.
+Figure 28 (a to I), Figure 28 (R-a to R-I) and Figure 28 (RR-a to RR-I) show the temperatures measured by the thermocouples located on the exposed side of the floor.
+For all the locations with 7 thermocouples (A-2, A-7, A-12, B-7, C-1, C-5, C-7, C-9, C-11, C-13, and E-1), in almost every case the trend was similar with a sharp increase in temperatures for all the exposed thermocouples in the first 100 s to 140 s.
+For the thermocouples located at the interface between the top of an I-joist and the subfloor (SF/WIJ), the temperature rise in most cases was relatively slow and gradual due to the shielding of the thermocouples by the I-joists.
+When the temperatures for SF/WIJ North (3) and SF/WIJ South (5) show a temperature increase, which is sudden in some cases, it is an indication that gaps were forming between the top of the I-joists and the subfloor at these points and that the thermocouples were being exposed to the hot gases from the fire.

-The increase in temperature happened at different times for the different locations.
-The difference in time between the two SF/WT (North and South) thermocouples is partly due to the view factor relative to the burning fuel package.
+The increase in temperature happened at different times for different locations.
+The difference in time between the two SF/WIJ (North and South) thermocouples is partly due to the view factor relative to the burning fuel package.
 In some cases, the bulk of the fuel package was 'positioned' South of the thermocouple grouping.
-Consequently, the thermocouple at top of the North truss experienced a greater heat insult from both the convective and radiative effects from the burning fuel.
+Consequently, the thermocouple at the top of the North I-joist experienced a greater heat insult from both the convective and radiative effects from the burning fuel.
 For the thermocouple groupings with the bulk of the fuel package located to the North, the reverse effect occurred.

-Of particular mention is Section C-9 where the temperatures at SF/WT North (3) and SF/WT South (5) reached almost the same peak values as the temperatures at the exposed thermocouples in the first 120 s.
-This is an indication that gaps due to structural movement and charring of the wood at the interface of the trusses and subfloor occurred much earlier at this location than other locations as it was directly above the mock-up sofa and very close to the wood cribs.
+Of particular mention is Section C-9 where the temperatures at SF/WIJ North (3) and SF/WIJ South (5) reached almost the same peak values as the temperatures at the exposed thermocouples in the first 110 s.
+This is an indication that gaps due to structural movement and charring of the wood at the interface of the I-joists and subfloor occurred much earlier at this location than other locations.
+It was located directly above the mock-up sofa and very close to the wood cribs.